-One of my favourite destinations for a summer vacation is Greece.
-For the past four years I have been spending my summer holidays there and honestly I cannot get enough of it.
-I love the weather, the food, the beaches, the architecture, the language, the little shops and cafes…
+One of my favorite destinations for a summer vacation is Greece.
+And for the past four years, I have been spending my summer holidays there, and honestly, I cannot get enough of it.
+I love the weather, the food, the beaches, the architecture, the language, the little shops, and the cafes…

-The most fascinating of all, for sure, is the Castle of Kavala, a beautiful and well-preserved fortress located at the highest point of the Old Town.
-The central tower of the fortress offers a unique view of the city of Kavala, its port and the island of Thasos – it is simply breathtaking and I would highly recommend it to anyone visiting!
-Some more places to visit in the Old Town (for anyone who enjoys sightseeing) are Mohammed Ali’s Residence, Halil Bey Mosque, and the Imaret.
+But the most fascinating of all, for sure, is the Castle of Kavala, a beautiful and well-preserved fortress located at the highest point of the Old Town.
+The central tower of the fortress offers a unique view of the city of Kavala, its port, and the island of Thasos – it is simply breathtaking and I would highly recommend it to anyone visiting!

 Other than sightseeing, Kavala offers really great beaches, too!

 My personal favourite, and the place where I spent most of my holiday, is located outside the city, about 4 km west of Kavala.
 It is about 5 minutes away from the city center by car and it lies on a beautiful natural bay.
 There is a big parking lot in front of the beach complex.
 Inside, there are changing rooms, showers, you can find all important amenities at the beach such as umbrellas and comfy beach lounge beds.
 There are also two beach bars, a tavern that offers lovely food, a swimming pool and a beach volleyball court!

 The water is crystal clear (very salty) and it’s perfect for snorkelling, which is another favourite activity of mine.
 There are so many types of little fish swimming around and they are pretty used to people, too.
 You can also see sea urchins, octopi and crabs in the waters close to the nearby cliffs.